KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-We subscribe to this reset event in `game_scene` constructor.
+Subscribe to this reset event in the `game_scene` constructor.

 ```
 class game_scene final : public scenes::base_scene